 Table 3 provides an overview of expected deliverables for your project.
 Your group begins by submitting a project proposal, which the teaching team will provide feedback and guidance on.
 As you progress through the weeks, you demonstrate your progress during the lab session through three milestones.
-This includes a submission of status reports and code via MarkUs before the lab begins (9:00 AM).
-Finally, you present your project on April 2nd (lecture time) or April 4th (lab time).
-However, you must submit your slides and all project files by Monday, April 1st before 11:59 PM.
+This includes a submission of status reports and code via MarkUs before the lab begins (6:00 PM).
+Finally, you present your project on August 12th or 13th (we will try to book a time that suits the group members).
+However, you must submit your slides and all project files by Monday, August 11th by 11:59 PM.